Knowledge graphSettings

 Connection setup

-SYN -> SYN-ACK -> ACK, initial sequence space synchronization and window negotiation.
+SYN -> SYN-ACK -> ACK, synchronization of initial sequence numbers, MSS, and window settings.

 Data transfer

-Stream segmentation, ACK processing, window updates, and retransmissions on loss.
+Byte-stream segmentation, ACK processing, receive-window updates, and retransmissions on loss.

 Connection teardown

-FIN/ACK exchange in both directions, plus TIME_WAIT to protect from stale segments.
+FIN/ACK exchange in both directions, plus TIME_WAIT to protect the path from stale segments.

 TCP three-way handshake

-Click a step or use controls to replay the connection setup
+Select a step or use the controls to replay the connection setup.

 State